Photograph of the beach at Caoles around 1950.

 Booklet about the archaeology of Tiree from middens and standing stones, to religions and lifestyle.
 Researched by Dr John Holliday for a summer exhibition at An Iodhlann.

-Glass bottle from Holland washed up on shore in 2012
+Glass bottle from Holland washed up on the shore in 2012

 Large square clear glass bottle with metal screw cap, found on a Tiree shore in 2012.
 Embossed “HOLLAND” on one side and “P.BOKMA` on other, with “106.8”, a star and other symbols on the bottom.
 Probably discarded overboard from a Dutch fishing vessel.